reymond-group/smilesDrawer/doc/all.md

 <a name="SmilesDrawer.Drawer+printRingInfo"></a>

 #### drawer.printRingInfo() ⇒ <code>String</code>
-Returns a string containing a semicolon and new-line separated list of ring properties: Id; Members Count; Neighbours Count; IsSpiro; IsFused; IsBridged; Ring Count (subrings of bridged rings); Insiders Count (the number of vertices contained within a bridged ring)
+Returns a string containing a semicolon and new-line separated list of ring properties: Id; Members Count; Neighbours Count; IsSpiro; IsFused; IsBridged; Ring Count (subrings of bridged rings)

 **Kind**: instance method of <code>[Drawer](#SmilesDrawer.Drawer)</code>
 **Returns**: <code>String</code> - A string as described in the method description.